datastax/docker-images/README.md

 `-d` | (Recommended) Starts the container in the background.
 `-p` | Publish container ports on the host computer to allow remote access to DSE, OpsCenter, and Studio.
 See [Exposing DSE public ports](#exposing-dse-public-ports)
 `-v` | Bind mount a directory on the local host to a DSE Volume to manage configuration or preserve data.
 See [Volumes and data](#volumes-and-data).
+`--link` | Link DSE container to OpsCenter or Studio to DSE.
+For example, `--link my-opscenter:opscenter` or `--link my-dse`.
 `--name` |Assigns a name to the container.

 These are the most commonly used `docker run` switches used in deploying DSE.
 For a full list please see [docker run](https://docs.docker.com/engine/reference/commandline/run/) reference.